superbryanlee/bc-covid-19-vaccination-reg-page/README.md

 also think we can make the web-page look slightly better and more effective.
 Our focus will be to make the design of the web-page more user-friendly, as well as mobile/desktop compatible.

 This is the original webpage for reference: https://www2.gov.bc.ca/gov/content/covid-19/vaccine/register

-We have the bare-minimum experience with HTML/CSS/JS so that's what we're planning on honing with this project.
-We don't plan on being competitive, but please do enjoy our project.
-Happy hacking.